PaulJohnson/geodetics/README.md

 specified Terrestrial Reference Frame (TRF).
 The basic TRF is the WGS84, which is the one used by GPS and Google Earth.
 Others can be added by describing the underlying ellipsoid and the difference in angle and centre with WGS84, and a position in one TRF can be transformed into another.
-Given two TRFs you can find the shortest distance between them and the bearing from one to the other.
+Given two points in the same TRF you can find the shortest distance between them and the bearing from one to the other.

 Once you have a geodetic position defined you can project it onto a flat plane, or Grid.